Courtesy of Hilton

 Enrollment is required for select benefits.
 Terms apply.

-If you just can’t swallow that $450 annual fee, consider the Marriott Bonvoy Boundless™ Credit Card from Chase instead.
-It’s currently offering 100,000 bonus points after spending $3,000 on purchases in the first three months from account opening and only charges a $95 annual fee.
+If you just can’t swallow that $450 annual fee, consider the Marriott Bonvoy Boundless® Credit Card from Chase instead since it only charges a $95 annual fee.

 For that, you also get an annual free night award, but it’s only worth up to 35,000 points.
 That’s still enough for a night at most times of year at unique properties like the historic St. Anthony, a Luxury Collection Hotel in San Antonio, Texas.